anjanhans/portfolio/E-Commerce-Funnel-Acquisition-Analysis/README.md

 	•	Overall conversion rate is 10.04%.
 	•	Largest drop-off occurred between Checkout and Purchase.
 	•	Google Ads achieved the highest conversion rate among acquisition channels.
-	•	Desktop and Tablets generated the highest revenue $98471.83 and $94620.13 respectively.Mobile devices has a slightly low revenue ($84231.10) than the other two devices.’
+	•	Desktop and Tablets generated the highest revenue $98471.83 and $94620.13 respectively.Mobile devices has a slightly low revenue ($84231.10) than the other two devices.
-	•	Electronics’ is the highest revenue generating product ~ $62,938, followed by ‘Fashion’ products which has ~  $58,075.The lowest was ‘Home’ products which has ~ $50,100.
+	•	'Electronics’ is the highest revenue generating product ~ $62,938, followed by ‘Fashion’ products which has ~  $58,075.The lowest was ‘Home’ products which has ~ $50,100.
 However except Electronics which has the highest revenue, the remaining products generated revenue in similar ranges where the differences between the revenues is quite close.
 	•	Revenue remained relatively stable throughout the time period.

 ## 5. Insights Deep Dive